Let Dentrix find and correct the problems for you.

 If you only look at the grand totals of an account or a report, this problem will not be obvious.
 After all, when you add the balance owed by one family member with the credit of another family member, they offset each other and the total family balance is correct.
 Similarly, if you add up the different providers’ payments and production, the grand totals on your reports might also look good.
-But behind those totals hides the ugly, unbalanced details.
+But behind those totals hide the ugly, unbalanced details.

 The question is, since the grand total is right, should you even bother to fix these issues?
 The answer is yes!
 Credit balances should be corrected for these reasons:

 - The split payment and split adjustment features will not work the way you want them to when these incorrect balances exist.
 Dentrix will see providers with old balances buried deep in the Ledger and try to allocate today’s payments to credit those old balances instead of focusing on today’s new charges.

 - If you ever plan to separate or combine patients into different family groups, you need each family member to have a clean balance first.
 That way you won’t have to make “special adjustments” between this patient and the head of house.

 To correct these old balances, you’ll need to rearrange the money between providers and patients by making adjustments of equal amounts in credits and charges and posting them to the patients involved.
-They will zero out the errors and bringing the accounts into balance.
+They will zero out the errors and bring the accounts into balance.
 But that can be easier said than done.

 Fortunately, Dentrix G7.3 has two tools that can help you clean up your mismatched accounts: the Allocate Credit Balances feature and the Provider Credit Balances Manager.

 The Allocate Credit Balances Feature